U.S. ZAI Claim Form Frequently Asked Questions

 - Can I have my sample analyzed by the Trust before filing a claim?

 You can pay for your own sampling and analysis at anytime, however, you must at least open a claim before submitting a sample to the trust for analysis.
+You should send your sample in to the Trust as early as possible in the process.
+Do NOT wait until the abatement is completed or until you have gathered all claim requirements.

 - How do I contact the ZAI Claim Facility?